Erwin, Tennessee: Economy and culture

-Erwin was host to a CSX rail yard, diesel shop, and car repair facility, which closed in 2015.
+Education

+All Unicoi County residents are in the Unicoi County School District.

 Sports

 In 1940, the city hosted a Minor League Baseball team of the Appalachian League called the Erwin Mountaineers.
 The same league's Erwin Aces played there in 1943 as did the Erwin Cubs in 1944, both as farm clubs of the Chicago Cubs.
 The Aces won the 1943 Appalachian League playoff championship.